-The Scottish Government have committed to reaching zero new HIV transmissions by 2030, but we need action now to get there.
+The Scottish Government has committed to reaching zero new HIV transmissions by 2030, but we need action now to get there.

 Getting to zero

-On World AIDS Day 2022, the Scottish Government responded to a proposal written by several third-sector organisations, clinicians and academia partner, including Waverley Care.
-The proposal, Ending HIV Transmission in Scotland by 2030, outlined the key steps to be taken to reach zero new HIV transmissions by 2030, and provided recommendations such as:
+On World AIDS Day 2022, the Scottish Government responded to a proposal written by clinicians and academic partners and third-sector organisations including Waverley Care.
+The proposal, Ending HIV Transmission in Scotland by 2030, outlined the key recommendations to reach zero new HIV transmissions by 2030, such as:

 - Introducing opt-out HIV testing in emergency departments where the diagnosed population HIV prevalence is more than 1 in 500 people.